Watch real Users. Understand Why User Struggle.

 The Solution & Result

-Restructuring the page to lead with a value-driven pricing table lifted conversion rates to 3.2%.
+Restructuring the page to lead with a value-driven pricing table lifted conversion rates 1.8% to 3.2%, nearly doubling performance.

 Common Mistakes That Undermine Session Replay Programs

-Session replay isn't a nice-to-have for a narrow group of specialists.
+Session replay is not just a luxury for a select group of specialists.
 It's a foundational tool for any team that relies on a website to generate revenue, leads, or engagement.

 The Problem